 Under the California Vehicle Code, pedestrians enjoy certain rights and, as with vehicles, must obey traffic laws.
-In particular, pedestrians have:

-If a driver violates the vehicle code and hits a pedestrian who is lawfully crossing in a crosswalk or in a designated area in a highway, they may be liable for negligence and to pay damages for the physical and emotional injuries, and economic injuries, to the injured pedestrian.
+If a driver violates the vehicle code and hits a pedestrian who is lawfully crossing in a crosswalk or in a designated area on a highway, they may be liable for negligence and to pay damages for the physical and emotional injuries, and economic injuries, to the injured pedestrian.

 It is believed that over 8,000 auto collisions per day are the result of a distracted driver who is engaged in an activity other than driving.
 Using a cell phone is bad, while texting is even worse.

-Many drivers also use the inside of their vehicle as a kitchen, an office and an entertainment room.
+Many drivers also use the inside of their vehicle as a kitchen, an office, and an entertainment room.
 They eat an entire meal while driving, send texts or e-mails for work, drive with headphones on, turn around to see what the children are doing, read a book or a map, apply makeup and—shockingly—even change clothes.

 When drivers are behind the wheel they must concentrate on the task at hand, or an innocent pedestrian could be the victim and lives will be changed forever.

 Our Los Angeles personal injury attorneys can evaluate your case and determine whether a legal claim for compensation exists, and we will work on your case without collecting any legal fees upfront.

-We work tirelessly to obtain the maximum recovery for your case, and are prepared to try the case and get a verdict or settlement to properly compensate you for your injuries.
+We work tirelessly to obtain the maximum recovery for your case and are prepared to try the case and get a verdict or settlement to properly compensate you for your injuries.